-- 4.4 To underpin economic growth in Fermanagh and Omagh District it is necessary to have a modern and sustainable economic infrastructure including robust electricity connections.
-Whilst electricity supply in the Fermanagh and Omagh District and NI as a whole is not an issue, the upsurge in the number of renewable energy developments particularly wind turbines in Fermanagh and Omagh seeking to connect to the electricity grid has highlighted that grid reinforcement is required to facilitate the growth of renewable energy generation.
-Fermanagh and Omagh's geographical location presents opportunities to create physical links to the electricity network for the Republic of Ireland. - 4.5 Overhead power lines / electricity supply - The draft SPPS is clear that overhead power lines should avoid areas of landscape sensitivity including Areas of Outstanding Natural Beauty (AONB's). - 4.6 Renewable Energy - The Regional Planning Policy in relation to Renewable Energy and the European Commission's Renewable Energy Directive (2009/28/EC) establishes overall policy for the production and promotion of energy from renewable sources in the EU and specifies national renewable energy targets for each country.
-These targets are set out in Paper 3: Employment and Economic Development (Appendix 2). - 4.7 Paper 3 focused on Wind Energy however the other main sources of renewable energy are the sun (solar), moving water (hydropower), heat extracted from the air, ground and water (including geothermal energy) and biomass (wood, biodegradable waste and energy crops).
+- 4.6 Renewable Energy - The Regional Planning Policy in relation to Renewable Energy and the European Commission's Renewable Energy Directive (2009/28/EC) establishes overall policy for the production and promotion of energy from renewable sources in the EU and specifies national renewable energy targets for each country.
+These targets are set out in Paper 3: Employment and Economic Development (Appendix 2). - 4.7 As well as Wind Energy however the other main sources of renewable energy are the sun (solar), moving water (hydropower), heat extracted from the air, ground and water (including geothermal energy) and biomass (wood, biodegradable waste and energy crops).
 The key issues regarding each of these energy sources are summarised in Appendix 5.
-Whereas Paper 3 found that the prevalence of wind energy approvals in certain areas of Fermanagh and Omagh may be resulting in a cumulative impact that is detrimental to the environmental quality, landscape and amenity of the area, it is also important to examine the need for policies within the LDP which enables alternative and appropriate forms of renewable energy in a manner that does not impact negatively on the environmental assets, landscape quality or amenity of an area. - 4.8 Of the remaining renewable energy sources, biomass energy production particularly through anaerobic digestion (AD) has raised concerns including those of visual intrusion, noise from plant and traffic operations and effects on health, local ecology and conservation.
-Given the importance of renewable energy development, the LDP should provide planning policy which not only supports energy supply but also ensures that potential impacts are minimised. - 4.9 Natural Gas Natural gas was introduced to Northern Ireland in 1996 and there are now about 170,000 households and 12,000 businesses with a gas supply (including power generators).
-At present Fermanagh/Omagh does not have a natural gas supply.
-However the current Gas to the West infrastructure project will supply natural gas to the towns of Strabane, Omagh, Enniskillen, Derrylin, Dungannon, Coalisland, Cookstown and Magherafelt (Figure 3).
+Whereas Paper 3 found that the prevalence of wind energy approvals in certain areas of Fermanagh and Omagh may be resulting in a cumulative impact that is detrimental to the environmental quality, landscape and amenity of the area, it is also important to examine the need for policies within the LDP which enables alternative and appropriate forms of renewable energy in a manner that does not impact negatively on the environmental assets, landscape quality or amenity of an area.